Employment rights for young people

 16 and 17 year olds

-If you're no longer at school and you're 16 or 17, the law refers to you as a young worker.
-Because you will no longer be at school, there are fewer restrictions on when you can work and for how long, but there are still some rules.
+If you are over compulsory school age, and you're 16 or 17, the law refers to you as a young worker.
+There are fewer restrictions on when you can work and for how long, but there are still some rules.

 You'll only be able to work for eight hours every day, or a total of 40 hours over the course of a week.
-You cannot usually work an overnight shift either, but there are some exceptional circumstances where you can.
+You can't usually work an overnight shift, but there are some exceptional circumstances where you can.

 The National Minimum Wage